top of page

 Lunch break on own- 60 minute in person; 30 minutes virtual

-what to include in the case record (85 minutes)
+what to include in the medical record (85 minutes)

-Accurately documenting client-social worker interactions the definition and attributes of psychotherapy notes
+Accurately documenting client-practitioner interactions the definition and attributes of psychotherapy notes

 Informed Consent and how does it applies to financial record-keeping

-The NASW Code of Ethics, Standards for Clinical Social Work in Social Work Practice, New Jersey Social Work Licensure Regulations, and HIPAA on meeting informed consent standards
+Code of Ethics, professional standards, New Jersey Licensing Regulations and HIPAA on meeting informed consent standards

 Development and implementing financial policies, procedures and forms